dfinity/chain-fusion-signer/HACKING.md

 - Check out the release commit
 - Delete any old release directory.
 - Run: `./scripts/proposal-assets -t $TAG`
-  - Verify that `release/ci` contains teh release wasm and arguments.
+  - Verify that `release/ci` contains the release Wasm and arguments.
   - Run a docker build locally and verify that the Wasm and argument file hashes match.
 - Run: `./scripts/proposal-template -t $TAG`
   - Verify that `release/PROPOSAL.md` has been created.